General Non-Fiction posted March 19, 2023 |

 .

-My little sister, Kelly, came into my life in 1991, when I was four years old.
-She was a beautiful baby, a full head of jet black hair and brown eyes like saucers; gigantic and inquisitive.
-As the youngest child born to my parents, she was adored from the moment she entered our family, with three older siblings to dote on her.
-Our fierce four consisted of my sister Crystal the eldest; Kelly, the youngest; and my brother John and myself sharing the title of "middle child."
-Close in age, being born less than two years apart, we were each other's everything.
+My little sister, Kelly, entered my life in 1991 when I was four years old.
+She was a beautiful baby, with a full head of jet-black hair and brown eyes like saucers; gigantic and inquisitive.
+As the youngest child born to my parents, she was adored from the moment she joined our family, with three older siblings to dot on her.
+Our fierce four consisted of my sister Crystal, the oldest; Kelly, the youngest; and my brother John and myself, sharing the title of "middle child."
+Close in age, born less than two years apart, we were each other's everything.

 Were.
-It's things like speaking of my siblings in the past tense, that hit hardest.
-Like taking a bullet.
-We were four once.
-But now merely three, forever altered.
+It’s things like speaking of my siblings in the past tense that hit me hardest- like taking a bullet.
+We were four once, but now merely three, forever altered.

-Kelly and I shared a close bond, one that was rooted in our vastly different personalities and profound sense of trust.
-Kelly appeared to be timid and nervous on the surface.
-But there was an indescribable depth to her that few were able to fathom.
-She trusted very few things in life, but her unwavering trust in me was the responsibility that I happily took on.
-I encouraged her intuitive and instinctive behaviors, which were unparalleled to anything I had ever seen before.
-All her life, her trust in me was one that persisted, even as she descended into darkness.
+Kelly and I shared a close bond, one rooted in our vastly different personalities and profound sense of trust.
+Kelly appeared timid and nervous on the surface, but there was an indescribable depth to her that few could fathom.
+She trusted very few things in life, but her unwavering trust in me was a responsibility I happily took on.
+I encouraged her intuitive and instinctive behaviors, unparalleled to anything I had ever seen.
+Her trust in me persisted all her life, even as she descended into darkness.

 We were inseparable, and the love I had for her was almost maternal.
 Losing her meant losing a piece of myself.
 The day I got that phone call, a piece of me died too.